Piano Tuner Bern – Professional Piano Tuning in Bern, Fribourg & Biel

 Professional maintenance

-If the tone becomes too bright or too dull, hammer voicing (intonation) may be required.
+If tone becomes too bright or dull: hammer voicing may be needed.

 Grand piano care

-Avoid leaving the lid open for long periods and ensure wheels are locked.
+Avoid leaving the lid open for long periods; ensure wheels are locked.

 Additional information about piano tuning